Click Here

 Homepage: http://www.it.fudan.edu.cn/En/Data/View/1784

-Professor Nan Chi is with School of Information Science and Engineering, Fudan University, China.
-She received the BS degree and PhD degree in electrical engineering from Beijing University of Posts and Telecommunications, China.
-She is the author or co-author of more than 300 papers and has been cited more than 12000 times.
-She has been awarded as The National Science Fund for Distinguished Young Scholars, the New Century Excellent Talents Awards from the Education Ministry of China, Shanghai Shu Guang scholarship.
-Her current research interests include optical packet/label switching, optical fiber communication and visible light communication.
-She is a fellow of the OSA.
+Professor Nan Chi is the executive dean of College of Future Information Technology, Fudan University, China.
+She is the author or co-author of more than 400 papers and has been cited more than 17000 times.
+Her current research interests include optical fiber communication and visible light communication.
+She is a fellow of the OPTICA.

 Majid Safari, The University of Edinburgh, UK